I love Yossou. Places like this are what we enjoy most about travel.

-Yossou is located in Kankodori Shopping Arcade just off the main street.
+Yossou is often touted as the best place for chawanmushi in Nagasaki.
+It’s located in Kankodori Shopping Arcade just off the main street.
 It can be a little hard to spot so look out for this building with all the red hanging lanterns.

 Yossou is popular.
 I’ve read that it can get pretty crowded so unless you have a reservation, it’s best to go during off-hours.
 We went around 4PM and didn’t have to wait for a table.
 We were seated on the first floor at a regular table but I read they have traditional tatami mat seating upstairs.
 You’ll need to remove your shoes though.

 The restaurant is big and well-decorated.
 On the first floor is this indoor Japanese garden with organic sculpture.

 Wondering what that funky pink and yellow dish is?
 No, it isn’t Lady Gaga’s breakfast.
 It’s mushizushi, or “steamed sushi”.
 Sitting on a bed of rice, the yellow part is shredded egg and the pink is fish floss.
 I’m not sure what the brown part is but it’s probably another type of fish.
 There isn’t much information online about mushizushi but I read it’s a regional dish native to Osaka and Kyoto.
 It’s like a steamed version of chirashizushi.
 The Kansai version looks much different to this one though so this may be Yossou’s take on it.
 Very interesting dish and probably not something you can find in many parts of Japan.